pnp/blog/content_to_be_cleaned/modern-sharepoint-list-formatting.md

 #### Formatting columns

--   If we want to change the column\'s appearance, we can do that very end-user-friendly directly in the UI:
+-   If we want to change the column's appearance, we can do that very end-user-friendly directly in the UI: